binDongKim/Study-CSS/Stacking Context(feat. z-index).md

 - The **stacking context** is a three dimensional conceptualization of HTML elements along an imaginary z-axis relative to the user.
 - A **stacking context** is formed by any element in the following scenarios:
   - Root element of document(HTML).
-  - Element with a `position` value either "absolute or "relative" and `z-index` value other than ""auto".
+  - Element with a `position` value either "absolute" or "relative" and `z-index` value other than "auto".
   - Element with a `position` value "fixed" or "sitcky".
   - Element that is a child of a `flex` container, with `z-index` value other than "auto".
   - Element with a `opacity` value less than 1.